Red Sea International Film Festival

+The Red Sea International Film Festival (RSIFF) has announced that its fifth edition will take place from December 4 to 13 at Jeddah’s historic Al Balad district.

+History

+The Red Sea International Film Festival was established in 2019, as a plan to revive Saudi cinema.
+Originally scheduled to launch in March 2020, it was cancelled due to the impact of the COVID-19 pandemic in Saudi Arabia.
+It inaugurated its first edition in November 2021, with the selection of Joe Wright's Cyrano.

 Organization

 The festival is organized and operated by the Red Sea Film Festival Foundation, a non-profit cultural organization registered in Saudi Arabia.
-The Foundation is chaired by Jomana Alrashid; Chief Executive Officer (CEO) of the Saudi Research and Media Group – SRMG."
+The Foundation is chaired by Jomana Alrashid; Chief Executive Officer (CEO) of the Saudi Research and Media Group – SRMG.

 Festivals

 2021 edition

-2021 edition of the festival was opened on 6 December 2021 with Joe Wright’s Cyrano at Jeddah, Saudi Arabia.
-138 films from 67 countries will be screened in the festival, which includes 16 films in competition section.
-It closed on 15 December with the world premiere of Kabir Khan‘s film 83.
+The first edition of the festival opened on 6 December 2021 with Joe Wright's Cyrano at Jeddah, Saudi Arabia.
+138 films from 67 countries were screened at the festival, which included 16 films in competition section.
+It closed on 15 December with the world premiere of Kabir Khan's film 83.
 The event came after several boycott calls by the critics, who warned that the Saudi authorities were attempting to divert the international attention from the country's poor human rights records.
 The Kingdom was being accused of using culture to whitewash its image at a global level.
-One of the critics said that without freedom of speech, the festival descended into a propaganda.
+One of the critics said that without freedom of speech, the festival descended into propaganda.